MariaBezzaz/GreenHatCTF-challenges/FLASh.md

 **Step 3:** Tried to modify the payload directly and replace the token, but it was rejected by the server due to an invalid signature.

+It wasn't a JWT token , it was a flask cookie

 ### Detailed Solution

 - **Step 1:** Identify the need to brute-force the secret key.